Azad77/backup_hashnode/cl2xe4uoi003zrgnvcinb3m85.md

 def vote(request, question_id):
     return HttpResponse("You're voting on question %s." % question_id)
 ```

+Congratulations!
+You've now added four essential views to your poll application, making it more user-friendly and functional.
+Users can now browse questions, view details, see results, and vote on their favorite options.
+Of course, there are many other features you could add to your poll application, such as authentication, pagination, or search.
+But with these four views, you have a solid foundation to build on.
+We hope you found this tutorial helpful and informative.
+If you have any questions or feedback, please let us know.

 If you find this content helpful, please consider [subscribing](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for future updates.